The first step in the MELC Departmental Admissions process is being admitted to Indiana University.

 Current Courses

 Listings of MELC classes offered for the past several years through the present day may be found on the IU Schedule of Classes.
-Descriptions for MELC courses offerred between 1998 and the fall semester of 2011 may be found at the IU Course Descriptions website.
+Descriptions for MELC courses offered between 1998 and the fall semester of 2011 may be found at the IU Course Descriptions website.

 The Department of Middle Eastern Languages and Cultures offers graduate courses in the following areas: